Advanced Packaging Step-By-Step Example (FinalRecon & Python-icmplib)

 License

-This package has been detected as having a MIT license by GitHub.
-If we look at the specific license file we can see that there is not a lot to copy, so we will be copying this exactly as-is.
+This package has been detected as having a license by .
+If we look at the specific we can see that there is not a lot to copy, so we will be copying this exactly as-is.
 Unfortunately, though we have found a maintainer we have not found any contact information yet.
 We will have to continue searching for contact information.

 Dependencies